q-litzler/Hydrodynamic-Simulation/README.md

 **Available scenarios:**

-*flood*: Waters flood the scene from all 4 borders *waves*: A gentle wave comes from one border of the scene and progressively covers the terrain *rain*: Strong precipitations
+`flood`: Waters flood the scene from all four borders.

+`waves`: A gentle wave comes from one border of the scene and progressively covers the terrain.

+`rain`: Strong precipitations.

-*drain*: Withdrawal of waters from all 4 borders *tsunami*: A giant wave crashes the scene
+`drain`: Withdrawal of waters from all four borders.

+`tsunami`: A giant wave crashes the scene.

 #Maps
 Specify a path to a map file.
 Map file should end with .mod1 extension and should have the following format:

 **Resolution**

 `width:<100:2560> height:<100:1440>`

 **Grid**

 `col:<20:3000> row:<20:3000>`

 **Height Map**

 `x:<0:col> y:<0:> z:<0:row>`

 You can add as many height points as you like.
 As we work in a three dimensional space, the y coordinate indicates the actual height.